TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 The purpose of uibuilder is to:

 * Support an easy method for creating and delivering data-driven web apps.
-* Be a conduit between Node-RED and a front-end (browser) UI web app.
+* Be a conduit between Node-RED and front-end (browser) UI web apps.
 * Be UI framework agnostic.
 While VueJS is often used with uibuilder, it isn't a necessary dependency.
 Indeed no framework will be needed to use uibuilder.
 * Provide interface/data standards for exchanging data and controls with the UI.
+* Enable the creation and management of multiple web apps from a single Node-RED instance.

 The core features of uibuilder:

 * Provide a 2-way communications channel between the Node-RED server (back-end) and front-end UI code.
 * Provide a Node-RED node to act as the focus for communications.
-* Provide a front-end library to do the complex parts of the communications.
+* Provide a front-end library to do the complex parts of the communications in the client browser.
-* Provide templates for front-end code to enable people to get a quick start on creating web apps.
+* Provide easy to use templates for front-end code to enable people to get a quick start on creating web apps.
 * Allow management and serving of npm packages that provide front-end libraries consumable easily by front-end code.
 * Allow editing of front-end code (designed for small changes, use web development tools generally).
+* Enable the use of external authentication and authorisation methods and services to control multi-user access to web apps.

-The general direction of uibuilder (or associated modules) is likely to include:
+The general direction of uibuilder (or associated modules) that I would like to see includes:

 * A set of extension front-end components with well defined (reusable) data schemas for doing common UI tasks.
 The defined data schema's would cover both the component content and configuration data so that both could be sent from Node-RED via uibuilder and any return data structures would similarly be well defined.
 * A capability to have configuration-driven (data-driven) UI's.
 Creating a framework for describing a UI and translating to actual code.